 The level of the symbolism of the Narmer palette is incredibly high with the use of different types of imagery which explains why it has been called the first historical document in the world.
 Most of the images indicate Narmer's military intelligence and absolute power.

 The palette was able to confirm that Narmer was the true founder of united Egypt as he is shown wearing the white and red crown on different sides as the crowns indicate geographical significance.
 It also shows the level of unrest and chaos that spread all over the divided regions of Egypt before Narmer's unification.
 The legacy is continued by his son Djoser who constructed the Saqqara step pyramid.

-The Narmer palette is located in the magical Egyptian museum in Cairo where anyone can get the chance to explore its incredible beauty and importance through our Cairo day tours.
+The Narmer palette is located in the magical egyptian museum in Cairo where anyone can get the chance to explore its incredible beauty and witness all the historical artifacts in the magical cities cairo, alexandria, luxor, and aswan through our egypt private tours.